UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Prominent personalities—both Indian and International including those connected with cultural activities and sports.

-• Part I comprises of Officer Intelligence Rating (OIR) tests and the Picture Perception & Description Test (PP&DT).
+• Part I comprises Officer Intelligence Rating (OIR) tests and the Picture Perception & Description Test (PP&DT).
 The candidates will be shortlisted based on the combination of their performance in their OIR Test and their PP&DT.

 UPSC NDA Syllabus PDF Links